 Optimize Your Credit Cards

 Help me out here, are you kidding me?
 That just makes no sense.
-That’s the thing, I’m a real common sense type guy.
+That’s the thing; I’m a real common sense type of guy.
 That’s just how I operate.
-There’s certain things that are just unfair and that is unfair because nobody knows this.
-They think to themselves are you kidding me?
+There are certain things that are just unfair, and that is unfair because nobody knows this.
+They think to themselves, are you kidding me?
 How could this possibly be real?
 This is the way it works.

-JEFF: I was one of those that had no idea.
-I’ve heard about the utilization ratio and I get that aspect of it, but I had no idea about the reporting of the limits and the error of the limits.
-It makes a lot of sense why it could hurt somebody score, but it doesn’t make a lot of sense why that’s the way it is.
+JEFF: I was one of those who had no idea.
+I’ve heard about the utilization ratio, and I get that aspect of it, but I had no idea about the reporting of the limits and the error of the limits.
+It makes a lot of sense why it could hurt somebody’s score, but it doesn’t make a lot of sense why that’s the way it is.

 Proven System to Improve Your Credit

 I just can’t be more passionate about it.
-I guess sometimes I feel like I’m up on top of the mountain singing or yelling and no one is hearing.
-You would think that you get this information to the right politicians laws would be changed.
+I guess sometimes I feel like I’m up on top of the mountain singing or yelling, and no one is hearing.
+You would think that if you get this information to the right politicians, laws would be changed.
 I’m just waiting for you to run for office.

 One Easy and Quick Fix

-Thank God I know how to handle this stuff because, guess what, that one collection would have impacted my credit score 50, 60, 70 points.
-The thing is, one of the things we talk about in the program is make sure you negotiate before you pay any bill in collections.
+Thank God I know how to handle this stuff because guess what?
+That one collection would have impacted my credit score by 50, 60, or 70 points.
+The thing is, one of the things we talk about in the program is making sure you negotiate before you pay any bill in collections.
 That’s what I did with this collection company.

 JEFF: Okay, we’ll definitely have that information for our viewers.
-Can you maybe share a success story of someone that has gone through it here pretty recently that maybe seems like a minor thing but made such a big impact on their life now that they understand their credit?
+Can you maybe share a success story of someone who has gone through it here pretty recently that maybe seems like a minor thing but has made such a big impact on their life now that they understand their credit?

-One of the other reasons why was her other loans.
-She was doing investment property so she had to do a 1031 exchange.
-She had to get another mortgage loan with that credit score really high.
-She ended up saving when she refinanced those two things $900 a month.
+One of the other reasons was her other loans.
+She was doing investment property, so she had to do a 1031 exchange.
+She had to get another mortgage loan with a high credit score.
+She ended up saving $900 per month by refinancing those two items.
 It was just staggering.
-I talked to a guy in Ottawa last week on the cell and he said, “Phil my score went from 620 to 732 in 30 days.”
-If you know the information it works.
+I talked to a guy in Ottawa last week on the cell, and he said, “Phil, my score went from 620 to 732 in 30 days.”
+If you know the information, it works.

 JEFF: Wow!
 That’s great.
-I think for anyone that has that situation where they have a low credit score and have nowhere to go, your program is one of the few I’ve seen out there that will actually educate them and walk them through it.
-You have some pretty bold claims on your site, but what it sounds like is that you also have some case studies to back that up as well.
-That’s great.
+I think for anyone who has that situation where they have a low credit score and has nowhere to go, your program is one of the few I’ve seen out there that will actually educate them and walk them through it.

 A Guarantee You Can’t Afford to Use

 JEFF: That’s great.
 We’re also going to have links to Phil’s blog here.
 I know he’s got a lot of great resources there.
 I’ll also have a link to the webinar.
-Basically the link then is just to show them the next available live webinar that they can attend?
+Basically, the link is just to show them the next available live webinar that they can attend?

 PHIL: Whatever I can do, Jeff, to support you.
 I love what you’re doing.
-I love your information and as I’ve told you I can’t wait for you to come out with your product.
-After people finish the credit scoring process they need a financial education process, and there is one person I’m turning to and that’s you.
+I love your information, and as I’ve told you, I can’t wait for you to come out with your product.
+After people finish the credit scoring process, they need a financial education process, and there is one person I’m turning to, and that’s you.
 I love your blog.
 I love what you’re doing.
 I love your book.
-I want to support you anyway I can.
+I want to support you in any way I can.